Green Rose Farms is a small, sun-grown micro cultivator in New Brunswick, about 20 minutes outside of Moncton.

 “I’m thinking of setting up a small farmgate that’s seasonal.
 Somewhere that people can come and get clones on a Saturday afternoon, so I’m not paying someone to sit there six hours a day every day waiting for someone to drive by.”

-Clearly passionate about his craft, Hicks says he really wants to make it work, but again cautions others to do their homework before diving in.
+Clearly passionate about his craft, Jones says he really wants to make it work, but again cautions others to do their homework before diving in.

 “Try to find allies in the industry that you can trust.
 They can be invaluable when sharing information, best practices, and even sharing the cost of expensive cultivation tools.”